Tech-invite3GPPspaceIETFspace

 Step 3.

-If the I-SMF obtains the EASDF IP address based on local configuration, the I-SMF invokes Neasdf_DNSContext_Create Request to configure the EASDF.
+If the I-SMF obtains the EASDF IP address in step 2, the I-SMF invokes Neasdf_DNSContext_Create Request to configure the EASDF.

 Step 4.